ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Rain showers likely.
+         <h3>Overnight</h3>A chance of rain showers.
 Cloudy.
 Low around 62, with temperatures rising to around 64 overnight.
-North northwest wind 17 to 21
+North wind around 21 mph,
-         mph, with gusts as high as 37 mph.
-Chance of precipitation is 60%.<br></div>
+         with gusts as high as 35 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">